-Tips on Finding Budget Airfare and Flights as well as finding great deals on packages and hotels
+Tips and Advice on Finding Budget Airfare and Flights

-Know what a cheap price is: You need to be able to recognize a good price, so that you can buy the ticket whenever you see that great airfare rate.
-If you don’t know that $150 is a good price from say Miami to New York, then you’ll never know if the price you see is a worth it or not, and you’ll just be buying without really knowing..
-Here are some ideas to help you find that great rate:
+You need to be able to recognize a good price, so that you can buy the ticket whenever you see that great airfare rate.
+If you don’t know that $150 is a good price from say Miami to New York, then you’ll never know if the price you see is a worth it or not, and you’ll just be buying without really knowing.

-Set price alerts : These are amazing for those who are flexible.
+These are amazing for those who are flexible.
 They tell you when the price of a flight has gone down allowing you to take full advantage of low fares.
-Pick your favourite destinations and maybe some farfetched one and set up an alert – you might find some amazing deals.
+Pick your favorite destinations and maybe some farfetched one and set up an alert – you might find some amazing deals.

-Avoid school vacation, holidays and special events: If you’re not traveling with children then I suggest flying outside of the school vacation breaks.
-You will save bucket tons of money.
+If you’re not traveling with children then I suggest flying outside of the school vacation breaks.
+You will save tons of money.
 The same hold true for travel during the holiday seasons and special events like the Olympics, World Cup etc.